weather-mcp/analytics-server/IMPLEMENTATION_STATUS.md

 - [x] Auto-refresh (30 seconds)
 - [x] Responsive mobile design
 - [x] **Production build successful (554KB)**

+**Note:** This is a demo/development dashboard.
+The **production public dashboard** is built in the [website project](https://github.com/weather-mcp/website) at weather-mcp.dev which provides a more comprehensive UI.

 ### ✅ Phase 6: Deployment & Infrastructure (COMPLETED)
 - [x] Multi-stage Dockerfile